Devastus/eventshuffle-api-example/README.md

 ### GKE (Google Kubernetes Engine)

-A Github Action is run for every master push that builds, tests and deploys the application into GKE, if everything went succesfully.
+A Github Action is run for every master push that builds, tests and publishes a Docker image into Google Container Registry.
+Another Github Action deploys a single Kubernetes deployment (for the sake of simplicity) of the application into GKE.
 See `.github/workflows` and `deployment/` folders for specifics respectively.

-Currently, you can visit `http://35.228.127.159/api/v1/event` to access the API at Google Kubernetes Cluster.
+Currently, you can visit `http://eventshuffle.mullikka.ml/api/v1/event` to access the API running at Google Kubernetes cluster.

 ## Technologies

 - Koa.js - Node.js backend framework
-- TypeORM with SQLite / MySQL
+- TypeORM
 - Typescript
+- MariaDB
+- SQLite
+- Nginx
 - Docker
 - Kubernetes
 - Github Actions